-- Create, preserve, and expand affordable housing options: - Affordable Housing Development: The C & C Community, a resident owned manufactured housing project, has been completed infrastructure improvements in 2021.
-Sixty households have benefitted from this project. - Housing Rehabilitation: The City recommends closing this program due to several factors.
-There is a significant decline in homeowners seeking Housing Rehabilitation Loans and an increased need for affordable housing and infrastructure development.
-The pandemic delayed construction, applicants seeking bids put their projects on hold to limit the number of non-household members entering their homes, and very few new applications have been submitted for new projects.
-Eligible contractors for the program are also limited and the costs for building materials, specifically wood products, have greatly increased. - First Time Home Buyer: Last fiscal year (2020-2021), the City provided assistance to 61 households and exceeded the Annual Action Plan goal of 35 households.
-However, this fiscal year, only sixteen households have been assisted to date.

-As predicted, the number of available affordable homes has significantly declined as families from across the nation relocate to Montana and this may impact sales in the future.
-The trend has been dubbed "The Zoom Boom".
-[In Yellowstone County, there were less than 300 homes](#) listed for sale in February 2021: one-month's supply.
-In November 2018, there were over 750 properties listed and in November 2019 there were 629.
+- Create, preserve, and expand affordable housing options:

+- Affordable Housing Development: The C & C Community, a resident owned manufactured housing project, completed infrastructure improvements in 2021.
+Sixty households have benefitted from this project.
+Work pending on the project includes updated fencing to be completed in 2023. - First Time Home Buyer: In FY2021-2022, the City provided assistance to 27 households and did not meet the Annual Action Plan goal of 35 households.
+As predicted, the number of available affordable homes has significantly declined as families from across the nation relocate to Montana and this has significantly impacted sales.
+The City will continue this program to ensure families can purchase their first homes, although partial funding may be diverted to assist with other close- and shovel-ready projects.

-The City will continue this program to ensure families can purchase their first homes, although partial funding may be diverted to assist with other close- and shovel-ready projects. - Neighborhood revitalization: - Foreclosure Acquisition / Rehabilitation Program: The North Park property rehabilitation was completed and the property was sold to a low-income household.
-The coronavirus pandemic resulted in limitations on foreclosure proceedings.
-Therefore, there are no foreclosed homes listed for sale in Billings.
-City staff has marketed the Steffanich property for housing development and has received no proposals to date.
-Building supply shortages and overall construction cost increases may also limit progress.
-City staff expect foreclosures will become available beginning in 2022 and recommends budgeting funding to capture foreclosures to be rehabilitated and sold to low-income households. - Impact poverty: - Billings Metro VISTA Project: Twenty-three full-time AmeriCorps members have been working on poverty-impact programs this fiscal year.
+- Neighborhood revitalization:

+- Foreclosure Acquisition / Rehabilitation Program: A contract was completed to reconstruct one single-family home on the Steffanich property in the Billings Heights.
+Construction will be completed in 2023.

+- Impact poverty:

+- Billings Metro VISTA Project: Full-time AmeriCorps members have been working on poverty-impact programs this fiscal year.
 They focus on expanding services for the homeless and special needs populations: Healthcare; Food Security; Education; Employment; Financial Literacy; and Housing.
 Host Site Recruitment has declined, as many agencies expressed hesitation to take on new initiatives with changing organizational needs and services in response to the coronavirus pandemic.
-VISTA Member recruitment has slowed somewhat due to job market availability for recent graduates. - Pandemic Response: Progress in pandemic projects is described in the Executive Summary and include: food distribution; downtown handwashing / restroom facility; park improvements; and public services to assist those impacted by the pandemic including mental health care, substance abuse services, homeless programs, and child services to date.
+VISTA Member recruitment has slowed somewhat due to job market availability for recent graduates.

+- Pandemic Response: Progress in pandemic projects is described in the Executive Summary and include: food distribution; downtown handwashing / restroom facility; park improvements; and public services to assist those impacted by the pandemic including mental health care, substance abuse services, homeless programs, and child services to date.

+- CDBG Timeliness: The City did not meet the national timeliness goal by having more than 1.5 times its annual grant left in HUD's disbursement system in May 2023.
+National increases in building supply costs and lack of availability, workforce / contractor shortages, and the foreclosure moratorium significantly slowed the City's ability to carry out programs.
+The Wall Street Journal also named Billings the hottest housing market in the nation in 2021.
+When households moved away from highly populated areas, the housing prices in Billings drastically increased and very few affordable homes were, and are, available for purchase by low-income households.